masak/category-theory-book/src/platonic-solids.md

 But in this book we're going to settle on slightly shorter names, breaking with Greek tradition.

 [IMAGE: the five platonic solids, with names 4-hedron ...
 20-hedron]

+All five platonic solids have a *dual*.
+(XXX excellent explanations of duals here.)
+The 6-hedron and the 8-hedron are duals.
+The 12-hedron and the 20-hedron are duals.
+The 4-hedron is its own dual.